 Seriously consider adaptive learning

 This technology holds a lot of promise, though it’s not a magic bullet.
 In fact, used uncritically, adaptive learning can reinforce equity gaps.
-But evidence is accumulating that points the way to implementations of adaptive learning technology that personalizes learning for Black, Latinx, Indigenous, and poverty-affected students.
+But evidence is accumulating that points the way to implementations of adaptive learning technology that personalizes learning for Black, Latino, Indigenous, and poverty-affected students.

 Keep online harassment out of online learning